 She writes about the domestic, the near, makes it surreal and dreamlike.

-Her fiction explores her heritage, family, childlike wonder with mature cynicism, and her flash fiction re-evaluates beauty and closeness with a sharp, almost blunt edge.
+Her fiction explores her heritage, family, childlike wonder, and her poetry re-evaluates beauty and trauma with a sharp edge.